jfcrenshaw/pzflow/README.md

 The idea to use normalizing flows for photometric redshifts originated with [Bryce Kalmbach](https://github.com/jbkalmbach).
 The earliest version of the normalizing flow in RAIL was based on a notebook by [Francois Lanusse](https://github.com/eiffl) and included contributions from [Alex Malz](https://github.com/aimalz).

-The jax structure of `pzflow` is largely based on [`jax-flows`](https://github.com/ChrisWaites/jax-flows) by [Chris Waites](https://github.com/ChrisWaites).
+The functional jax structure of the bijectors was originally based on [`jax-flows`](https://github.com/ChrisWaites/jax-flows) by [Chris Waites](https://github.com/ChrisWaites).
 The implementation of the Neural Spline Coupling is largely based on the [Tensorflow implementation](https://github.com/tensorflow/probability/blob/master/tensorflow_probability/python/bijectors/rational_quadratic_spline.py), with some inspiration from [`nflows`](https://github.com/bayesiains/nflows/).

 Neural Spline Flows are based on the following papers: